 You can consider them as a new family in the middle of the desert.
 Thus, my conclusion is that I truly appreciate that I had such a chance to be part of the program.

-Jane Jun, China
+Jane Jun, South Korea

 Looking back to the times I spent at Woodman Scheller Israel Study MA International Program, I can only remember the good things.
 The breath-taking views of the vast wilderness of the Midrasha, all the ibexes that became my neighbors, the kid-friendly and safe dormitories, English speaking neighborhood that made me—a non-Hebrew speaker—feel at home, friends from all over the world, staff members who helped me and treated me like family, professors who were so patient with all the students and went out of their way to help us succeed in our studies and life in Israel.
 With a small number of students and faculty members, everyone became as one big family.

 Yes, I applied to the school with a clear intention of studying about the Jewish education and getting my masters to prepare me for my future career in the educational field, but truly I gained far more than I had expected and could have asked for.
 Honestly, it was one of the very few best choices I’ve made in my life.

 I miss everyone and the 2 years I spent there.
 I would also like to thank the school for giving me such a rare and wonderful opportunity to study and experience Israel in the best way possible.